rae-wymer/Data_Journ_Final-Project.Wymer/README.md

 # <h1>Data Used

-  I based by data analysis off San Francisco city data through the TransBASE Dashboard. [add link]
+  I based by data analysis off San Francisco city data through the [TransBASE Dashboard](https://transbase.sfgov.org/dashboard/dashboard.php)

 <h2> Analysis 1: How do bicycle collisions compare year by year?
 Which parties are usually at fault in these collisions?</h2>